COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 International travel and business travel had the biggest losses, with analysts estimating that international travel spending decreased by 76% and business travel spending decreased by 70%, respectively.

-As unemployment rose and the domino effect continued to be witnessed around the world, local businesses that had benefited from tourists were forced to close their doors even further.
+As unemployment rose and the domino effect persisted around the world, local businesses that had benefited from tourists were forced to close their doors even further.

 It appears that every small business operation has dried up, and only a few of the fittest have a chance to maintain a normal standard of living.